-Obama's support for more troops in Afganistan, and continuing to grow the military budget proves his intentions.
-This is not the modality of a group that thinks they will have to "pay the piper."
-On the contrary, this is the group that's codifying the Permanent War Paradigm - and believes they'll be able to control the game for the indefinite future.
+Ongoing support for the permanent war paradigm remains ridiculously high in Washington politics.
+This is the sordid group that’s codifying the Permanent War Paradigm – and believes they’ll be able to control the game for the indefinite future.

 They may well be right.
 Democracy is tough.
 Corruption is easy if you’re in power.
 The Permanent War Paradigm guarantees conflict for decades ahead, meaning continued profits for profiteers, and insulation for corrupt politicians.

 The eventual success or failure of these outlandish plans depends on many things.
 One sign of hope is that events tend to outrun even the greatest strategists.
 [Even this idea of World 5.0] Another positive is burnout.
-Many Americans are getting tired of the "terrorism trumps everything" modality our federal government champions.
-And a third cause for hope - we, the People of the Blog.
-There is an undeniable progressive movement, typified by the blogosphere and new editorial sites, that is shaking the fundamental assumptions of capitalism and cronyism.
+Many Americans are getting tired of the “terrorism trumps everything” modality our federal government champions.
+And a third cause for hope – we, the People of the Blog.
+There is an undeniable progressive movement, typified by new editorial sites like David Sirota’s The Lever, that is shaking the fundamental assumptions of capitalism and cronyism.

 Sometimes things have to fall apart so they can be reconstructed.
 “That whenever any Form of Government becomes destructive of these ends, it is the Right of the People to alter or to abolish it, and to institute new Government, laying its foundation on such principles and organizing its powers in such form, as to them shall seem most likely to effect their Safety and Happiness.” – from the Declaration of Independence.